WJPJ: WHUN

 The station swapped call signs with Forever Communications-owned WHUN in Huntingdon, Pennsylvania, on February 8, 2010.
 The Pennsylvania station began carrying its own "Willie" format, while the Tennessee station sat silent and seeking new ownership.

 Citing the financial effects of the late-2000s recession, in July 2010, Forever South Licenses, LLC, contracted to donate the WHUN broadcast license to the nonprofit organization Joy Christian Communications, Inc. The FCC approved the transfer on September 3, 2010, and the deal was formally consummated on September 13, 2010.
 The station resumed normal broadcast operations on August 26, 2010, with new owners, a new call sign, and a new gospel music format.

 However, Joy Christian Communications' tenure as owner of WHUN was short-lived as in June 2011 they agreed to sell the station to Palmer Johnson, Inc., a company "100% owned" by Emry Palmer "P.J."
 Johnson, for a total price of $10,000.
 The sale was approved by the FCC on December 1, 2011, and as of 10 December 2011, is awaiting formal consummation.
 Johnson also owns WTRB (1570 AM) in Ripley, Tennessee.

 With the sale nearing completion, WHUN management notified the FCC on November 8, 2011, that the station would be signing off temporarily for financial reasons starting December 1, 2011, and sought special temporary authority to remain silent.
 The FCC granted this authority on November 30, 2011, with a scheduled expiration of May 28, 2012.

 WJPJ

 After being sold to Palmer Johnson, Inc. on June 1, 2012, the station changed call signs once again, taking on the identifier "WJPJ".
 The WHMT call sign had been sought, but it was already in use at a station in Tullahoma.

 In August 2012 WJPJ returned to the air under the new ownership with a classic hits format.
 An FM translator, W260BA (99.9 FM), was added in 2016.

-On April 20, 2018 WJPJ changed formats from classic hits to Christian radio, branded as "Good News Radio".
+On April 20, 2018, WJPJ changed formats from classic hits to Christian radio, branded as "Good News Radio".

 On November 1, 2020, WJPJ flipped to country.
 This came after an earlier attempt to join a regional news-talk network based at WTJS (93.1 FM).

-On September 14, 2022 WJPJ changed their format from country to sports, branded as "Fox Sports Jackson".
+On September 14, 2022, WJPJ changed its format from country to sports, branded as "Fox Sports Jackson".

+On April 8, 2024, WJPJ flipped formats from Sports to Regional Mexican "La Poderosa 99.9 FM & 1190 AM."
+Fox sports that was on 99.9 fm & 1190 AM has moved back to its original frequency on 105.3 WTJK.